 Students who wish to transfer credits from foreign institutions toward their graduate work should note that questions of level of instruction (graduate or undergraduate U.S. equivalent) and grading comparisons (how numeric marks are related to the U.S. letter grade system) are handled by the DU Office of Internationalization, where final decisions on international transfers are made.

-Note: 1 semester of credit transfers as 1.5 guarter hours of credit.
+Note: 1 semester credit hour transfers as 1.5 quarter credit hour.

 Independent Study